Robbie Knievel: Performance jumps

 In 1996, Knievel jumped over ten limousines on the Las Vegas Strip, achieving a 230-foot motorbike leap record.

 In 2003, Knievel jumped 15 trucks at the Chinook Winds Casino.
 In late March 2006, Knievel jumped 180 feet over the St. Johns River from one barge to another in Jacksonville, Florida.
-In late July 2006, he made a tribute jump to his father Evel at Evel Knievel Day in Butte, Montana by jumping over a pyrotechnic show.
+In late July 2006, he made a tribute jump to his father Evel at Evel Knievel Day in Butte, Montana, by jumping over a pyrotechnic show.

 On March 18, 2007, Knievel jumped an assortment of military vehicles at the North Carolina Auto Expo in Raleigh, North Carolina.
 Soon afterward, he appeared in a nationally-broadcast commercial for Holiday Inn Express.
 On June 9, 2007, he appeared in Wilmington, Delaware, and successfully made a 150-foot jump over fake money representing the amount of interest paid to the customers of ING Direct.
 In August 2007, he was inducted into the Motorcycle Hall of Fame in Sturgis, South Dakota, and made a jump at the Buffalo Chip campground.

 Knievel successfully jumped over 24 truck cabs at the Kings Island Amusement Park outside Cincinnati, Ohio, on May 24, 2008.
 The jump took place 33 years after his father made daredevil history by jumping over 14 Greyhound buses on a Harley-Davidson XR-750 at Kings Island.

 Knievel successfully jumped on June 7, 2008, at the Texas Motor Speedway in Fort Worth, Texas.
 He cleared 21 Hummers on the front stretch of the speedway.
 He originally was going to jump 25 Hummers, but there was a strong sustained headwind that evening.

 While performing pre-jump wheelies at the LCO Casino near Hayward, Wisconsin, on August 16, 2008, Knievel fell off the bike and slid into some hay bales, dislocating his shoulder.
 Despite his injury, he performed the jump, clearing four small airplanes and a small helicopter.

 On October 31, 2008, Knievel successfully performed two back-to-back jumps in Nashville, Tennessee, to promote a glow-in-the-dark paint.
 Knievel ended 2008 with a New Year's Eve jump at the newly-renovated volcano at The Mirage in Las Vegas.
 The stunt was advertised as a jump over the top of the Mirage's volcano; however, Knievel limited the stunt to an approximately 200 ft ramp-to-ramp jump in front of the volcano.
-Knievel claimed the false promotion of a jump over the volcano was decided by the Mirage Hotel, which did not want to tear down some palm trees or have its valet parking affected.
+He said the false promotion of a jump over the volcano was decided by the Mirage Hotel, which did not want to tear down some palm trees or have its valet parking affected.
 The live Fox television special marked the eighth live special in Knievel's career.

+Knievel successfully jumped two 93 foot semi-trucks in Austin, TX on 6/12/2009.
+This was done in celebration of the 15th annual Texas Biker Rally that weekend.

 Knievel's last jump was held on October 29, 2011, in Coachella, California, at the Spotlight 29 Casino.
 Knievel jumped 150 ft over semi-trailer trucks.